samkaradag/oracle2postgres-schema-validator/README.md

     * python3.9
     * Shell environment (CLI) and an empty directory to run python from.
     * Network connectivity to Oracle, Postgres instances and BigQuery APIs.
-    * **Oracle (Optional):** Grant access to Oracle catalog views (e.g., `all_objects`, `all_tables`, etc.) to the user you will use for the comparison.
+    * **Oracle (Optional):** Grant access to Oracle catalog views (e.g., `dba_objects`, `dba_tables`, etc.) to the user you will use for the comparison.
 This is required if you want to collect metadata for all objects in the database.
 If you only need metadata for the connected user's objects, you can use the `--view_type user` option (default) and skip granting these permissions.
 See the "Usage" section for examples.

     Please replace oracle_db_user with your database user.